 BRADENTON, Fla. -- A grand old lady in Manatee County is about to face the wrecking ball.
 She survived world wars, recessions, depressions and glory days.
 But soon she'll be torn down to make way for a gas station.

-For 118 years, the 3-story Reason House has stood on a spot along 53rd Avenue East near where Sam’s Club and Walmart now stand.
+For 118 years, the 3-story Reasoner House has stood on a spot along 53rd Avenue East near where Sam’s Club and Walmart now stand.
 "The Reasoner House is one of the oldest buildings in Manatee County.
 It’s in our Top 10 of oldest buildings," says Manatee County historian Cathy Slusser.

 Built in 1896, it has always belonged to the Reasoner family, being passed down through four generations.